 CPCC Procurement is goverened and audited by the state of NC Division of Purchase and Contract.
 CPCC and vendors of CPCC participate in the statewide purchasing system known as E-Procurement.
 Click the E-Procurement link in the left margin for more information.

-Methods of Purchase for Equipment, Materials and Services: Contact your buyer with any questions.
+Methods of Purchase for Goods, Services and Equipment: Contact your Buyer with any questions.

 Available on established state term contract: Purchase in accordance with the established state contract terms

 Not available on established state term contract and Total is not over $50,000 (State ITS purchases maintain a $25,000 limit): May be purchased locally by soliciting competitive quotations or bids, or purchase thru local term contracts.

 When conditions warrant, local term contracts may be established by Procurement after bid solicitation.